 You shoot any model or product provided that you are a professional photographer of a particular niche.
 Or you might want to capture the significant moments of your life by taking a look for a long time.
 In the end, you need to have the perfect images in your hand.

-You can have better images afterwards by taking post-production photography services.
+You can have better images afterward by taking post-production photography services.
 But first, you need to have your photos in hand with the subject focused.
-Therefore, the best shot is going to depend on the lense eventually.
+Therefore, the best shot is going to depend on the lens eventually.

 Prioritize your requirement